FlorianTseng/FlorianTseng.github.io/_pages/about.md

 [Accelerating the discovery of materials with expected thermal conductivity via a synergistic strategy of DFT and interpretable deep learning](https://iopscience.iop.org/article/10.1088/2752-5724/ae08d0)

+**Abstract**: Lattice thermal conductivity (LTC) is a critical parameter for thermal transport properties, playing a pivotal role in advancing thermoelectric materials and thermal management technologies.
+Traditional computational methods, such as density functional theory (DFT) and molecular dynamics (MD), are resource-intensive, limiting their applicability for high-throughput LTC prediction.
+While AI-driven approaches have made significant strides in material science, the trade-off between accuracy and interpretability remains a major bottleneck.
+In this study, we introduce an interpretable deep learning framework that enables rapid and accurate LTC prediction, effectively bridging the gap between interpretability and precision.
+Leveraging this framework, we identify and validate four promising thermal conductors/insulators using DFT and MD.
+Moreover, by combining sensitivity analysis with DFT calculations, we uncover novel insights into phonon thermal transport mechanisms, providing a deeper understanding of the underlying physics.
+This work not only accelerates the discovery of thermal materials but also sets a new benchmark for interpretable AI in material science.

 **Yuxuan Zeng**, Wei Cao\*, Yijing Zuo, Tan Peng, Yue Hou, Ling Miao, Ziyu Wang\*, Jing Shi

 [**Code and data**](https://github.com/FlorianTseng/LTC-modeling)